 Be sure I have put all my talent, skills and efforts to design this music instrument!
-Hopefully, you will like its shape, love its personality ... and come up with many great ideas and sounds for your music.
+Hopefully, you will like its compactness, love its sonic personality ... and come up with so many great ideas and new sounds for your music.